emammendes/makefile_sedumi/README.md

 ###symbchol.h

 The header file was created to remove the compilation error when using gcc.
-An implicit declation of a function was added.
+An implicit declation of a function was added as follows:

+void getadj(mwIndex \*forjc,mwIndex \*forir,const mwIndex \*cjc,const mwIndex \*cir,const mwIndex n);

 ###blkchol.h